 Connelly used the example of refugees from the Syrian civil war.
 Many fled their homes taking few possessions.
 In the chaos of a civil war many people, for a variety of reasons, don’t have the proper identification documents needed for resettlement, leaving them stuck in refugee camps.

-Twenty per cent of refugees lack the proper documentation required for resettlement, Connelly told the TedX audience.
+Seventy per cent of refugees lack the proper documentation required for resettlement, Connelly told the TedX audience.
 With the United Nations estimating the Syrian conflict has produced 13.5 million refugees, this would mean that 2.7 million could not be resettled in other countries even if the opportunities existed because they cannot prove they are who they say they are.

 Blockchains are recorded in multiple locations, creating a network that is nearly impenetrable — allowing for incredibly safe storage of information online.
 While the use of blockchain is most commonly associated with crypto-currencies, this is just the initial application for this new technology, as blockchain can be applied to industry outside of finance.

 If those same Syrian refugees were able to store their identification documents — even medical records and property titles — via blockchain, then all of this information would be instantly accessible as long as having access to an internet connection.
 With a blockchain’s ability to keep information secure online, the accuracy of sensitive information is assured.

 Further, she explained, Canada has the opportunity to be a leader in blockchain innovation, as it ranks in the top 10 of the least corrupt countries according to Transparency International, a non-profit organization based in Germany that combats corruption.
 So in many cases Canadians don’t see the need to decentralize the storage of this information.